-Reports Suggest Trump Won't Take Travel Ban To Supreme Court
+Reports suggest Trump won't take travel ban to Supreme Court

 Earlier Friday, CNN reported that Trump is considering a revised executive order.

-This is a developing story, we'll update when more news is available.
+This is a developing story.
+We'll update when more news is available.